 Share this Article

-[Editor's note: An earlier version of this post was published in 2014.
-It has been updated with new reporting for October 2019.]
+[Editor's note: This article was originally published in 2019.
+It has been updated with new information for October 2020.]

 If you're having trouble getting things done, here are seven tried-and-true tactics to help move the process along.

 1) Put it in writing

 Rule number one of dealing with landlords is that you should always put your requests and complaints in writing, especially for a big repair job.
 (Ideally by certified mail, so no one can claim they lost your letter or that your email got caught in the spam folder.)
 This serves to create a paper trail in the event you end up taking them to court.
 It also has a way of getting their attention, fast.

 If there is a complaint book in the building, log your problem there, says Steven Wagner, partner at the Manhattan law firm Wagner Berkow & Brandt (a Brick Underground sponsor).
 However he points out that writing a letter to the super or to the managing agent and copying in the other makes it official and will get a better response.

 Some leases also have provisions for how the landlord prefers to be contacted, so check yours before you reach out, and act accordingly.
 If you have multiple, documented attempts to get in touch with the landlord to solve a problem, this will work in your favor in any kind of legal dispute down the road.

 Sure, it might seem unfair to have to tip someone simply to do their job, but the fact remains that there's no better way to get a super's attention than a little cash, even if it just means getting moved to the head of the line above the 20 other tenants clamoring for attention.